20th October 2022

 Using HTML and CSS to boost self-expression in your Code Club

 Empowering young people to see themselves as digital makers and not just consumers is a key ingredient of Code Club.
-Our brand-new ‘Introduction to web development: HTML, CSS and animation’ path provides the ideal foundation to support and encourage this exploration using webpages.
+Our ‘Introduction to web development: HTML, CSS and animation’ path provides the ideal foundation to support and encourage this exploration using webpages.

 But why learn about HTML and CSS in your Code Club?